 A decent second choice: Wild garlic

-Wild garlic is European in origin but shares many characteristics with the decidedly Asian garlic chives.
+Wild garlic is European in origin, but it shares many characteristics with the decidedly Asian garlic chives.
 For starters, the flavor of wild garlic can be likened to a cross between leeks and garlic.
 In addition to offering a similar taste, wild garlic also provides many of the same health benefits.
-Unlike garlic chives, wild garlic is usually foraged rather than cultivated.
+But unlike garlic chives, wild garlic is usually foraged rather than cultivated.

-Wild garlic has a longer history of being used in European cuisine when compared to garlic chives, which means that you may be able to find more traditional European recipes that include it as an ingredient when compared to ones that require garlic chives.
+Wild garlic has a longer history of being used in European cuisine when compared to garlic chives.
+So you may be able to find more traditional European recipes that include it as an ingredient when compared to ones that require garlic chives.
 For example, there are recipes for pestos as well as soups and sauces that include wild garlic.

 In a pinch: Garlic scapes